oelin/flare/README.md

 # Flare: Flexible, streamed access to big datasets 🔥

-Flare provides streamed access to big datasets by partitioning them into bite-sized chunks that can be read asynchronously.
-The locations of individual chunks are stored in lightweight YAML files called *playlists*.
-Given a playlist, any portion of a dataset can be read without loading the whole file into memory.
+Flare provides streamed access to big datasets by partitioning them into bite-sized chunks which can be read asynchronously.
+The locations of stream chunks are held in lightweight YAML files called *playlists*.
+Given a playlist, any portion of a dataset can be read without loading the whole file into memory 🥳👌.

-## Overview
+## Introduction

 Flare takes inspiration from multimedia streaming formats such as [M3U](https://en.wikipedia.org/wiki/M3U) and [PLS](https://en.wikipedia.org/wiki/PLS_(file_format)) to simplify access to vast amounts of data on limited devices.
 The chunk abstraction allows applications to download only those portions of a dataset which they require *at runtime* and minimize unneccessary memory usage.
-The [Python reference implementation](https://github.com/oelin/flare-python) further makes use of layered LRU caching to minimize latency when reading chunks and allow prevent exhaustion of storage space.
+Many [client implementations](https://github.com/oelin/flare-python) further makes use of layered LRU caching to minimize read latency and prevent storage space exhaustion.

-### Playlists
+## Playlists

 At the core of Flare, are *playlists*.
-These are lightweight YAML files which store the locations of individual chunks.
+These are lightweight YAML files which hold the locations of stream chunks and other metadata.
 Playlists have the following structure:

 ```yaml
 <Stream 0 Name>: